-At Beechwood Childcare we have a duty to safeguard and promote the welfare of children.
+At Beechwood Childcare Limited we have a duty to safeguard and promote the welfare of children, this includes a culture of vigilance, with regards to children, parents / carers and staff members.
 The protection of children is of paramount importance.
-We have ensured that our policy is in line with the Early Years Foundation Stage.
-The DfE National Standards summary – what to do if you are worried a child is being abused.
-We have also regard to the Early Years Foundation Stage and Welfare standards within it, and incorporate the procedure from the Local Authority Safeguarding Children Board.
+We have ensured that our policy is in line with the Early Years Foundation Stage, the DfE National Standards summary – What to do if you are worried a child is being abused and Working Together to Safeguard Children 2018.
+We have also regard to the Early Years Foundation Stage and Welfare standards within it, The Prevent Duty 2016 and incorporate the procedure from the Local Authority Safeguarding Children Board.

 Our aims are:

 - Create an environment in our setting which encourage children to develop a positive self-image, regardless of race, language, religion, culture or home background

 - Help children to establish and sustain satisfying relationships within their families, with peers and with other adults

 - Encourage children to develop a sense of autonomy and independence

 - Enable children to have the self-confidence and the vocabulary to resist inappropriate approaches; and

 - Work with parents to build their understanding of and commitment to the welfare of all the children

 To help achieve these aims:

 - We have a visitors book for recording the details of visitors to the setting.